 Macadamia nuts, with their health benefits and unique, delicious taste, are an increasingly important export crop for Australian agriculture.
 Native to Australia and grown in New South Wales and Queensland, the nuts have been commercially cultivated in Australia since the late 1800s.

 Following in that long tradition, Paul Ryan grows macadamias on a 29-acre orchard with nearly 9,000 trees in Gympie, Queensland.
 Over the past few years, Paul noticed that the leaves on his once healthy looking trees were gradually yellowing.
-He reached out to Matt Kunde, an agronomist from Landmark Gympie, to help investigate the issue.
+He reached out to Matt Kunde, an agronomist from Nutrien Ag Solutions Gympie, to help investigate the issue.

 Foundation LM is an innovative fertiliser biocatalyst that can be used within a grower's existing fertility program across a wide variety of crops—including horticultural crops—to increase nutrient availability and improve plant performance.
 It is specifically formulated for use with liquid applications, including in-furrow and injection applications with liquid fertilisers, herbicides and fungicides.

-Learn how Foundation LM benefits horticulture crop programs by downloading our latest booklet, "Foundation LM: Horticulture Crops."
+Learn how Foundation LM benefits horticulture crop programs by downloading our booklet, "Foundation LM: Horticulture Crops."

-In the heart of the Granite Belt, Landmark Agronomist Michael Bednarz has been recommending Foundation LM in the horticulture market for the past few years because of the consistently strong results he has seen, both in his first-hand trialling and in the results of the growers he consults with.
+In the heart of the Granite Belt, Nutrien Ag Solutions agronomist Michael Bednarz has been recommending Foundation LM in the horticulture market for the past few years because of the consistently strong results he has seen, both in his first-hand trialling and in the results of the growers he consults with.